chiffa/BioFlow/dev_log.rst

 -  Perform profiling by creating a dedicated set of loggers that would log an "execution time" flag set

+- Return the control of the reach-limiter from the Knowledge interface to the current routines

+- Re-inject the p_values following the comparison back into the output and export them as part of gdf schema

+- integrate the amplification level into the analysis - relative amplitude of perturbation

+- enforce p-value limitation to what is achievable with the background sampling size.

+- add the forwarding of the thread number to the progress report

+- reformat progress report as a progress bar.

+- normalize the Laplacian (Joel Bader)

+- increase the fudge factor to ~ 10% of error (Joel Bader)

+- for mice, perform a retrieval of orthologs and projection into the human interactome (Joel Bader)

+- Cross-validate with what is expected (Andrew Ewald)

+- The explanation of the model and its transmission into the published data needs to be easy enough to explain why the hits are justified and why they aren't.

 New features:
 -------------